whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Jesus Christ saw huge amounts of needless suffering all around.
 A few people were rich and had far more than they needed, and many suffered needlessly from troubles like hunger, sickness, and poverty.

-Instead of merely obeying the law and tolerating these troubles, Christ consistently stood for what's right _even in violation of the law_.
-He had the spiritual strength to stand for what's right at great personal risk, knowing he would die for serving his people.
+Instead of merely obeying the law and tolerating these troubles, Christ consistently stood for what's right _even in violation of the law._ He had the spiritual strength to stand for what's right at great personal risk, knowing he would die for serving his people.

 Consider how incredibly disobedient Jesus Christ was: